valters/play-acme-protocol/readme.md

 the [latest version](https://letsencrypt.github.io/acme-spec/)

-This scala **AcmeProtocol** library provides the ACME specification as scala classes to assist developers in using ACME in scala applications.
+This scala **AcmeProtocol** library provides the ACME specification as scala classes to assist developers in building ACME scala clients or as part of a scala application.

 ## Documentation